Parsl/parslguts/plugins.rst

 An example: providers
 =====================

-[modulariy example] In the blocks section, (TODO crossref) I showed how different environments need different providers and launchers, but that the scaling code doesn't care about how those providers and launchers do their work.
+[modularity example] In the blocks section, (TODO crossref) I showed how different environments need different providers and launchers, but that the scaling code doesn't care about how those providers and launchers do their work.
 This interface is a straightforward way to add support for new batch systems, either in the Parsl codebase itself, or following the interface but defined outside of the Parsl codebase.

 who cares about what